consensus-enterprises/drumkit/docs/content/usage/drupal.md

 symlink called `[project].lndo.site-database-latest.sql` to point to the timestamped `.sql` file just created.

-The corresponding `make restore-snapshot` target will run a `lando db-import` on the "latest" symlink, thus restoring the site to where it was when the most recent `make snapshot` was taken.
+The corresponding `make restore-snapshot` target will run a `ddev import-db` on the "latest" symlink, thus restoring the site to where it was when the most recent `make snapshot` was taken.